How to use Image Correction Filters For Barcode Using C#

 results.ExportFilterImagesToDisk("invert.png")

-The last image correction filter in IronBarcode is the SharpenFilter.
-This filter enhances the sharpness of an image and is very useful to be used with blurry images.
-Users can manipulate this filter to adjust the sharpness of an image by adjusting the Sigma value when instantiating the filter object.
+IronBarcode provides a sharpening filter.
+This filter enhances the sharpness of an image and is very useful when dealing with blurry images.
+Manipulate this filter to adjust the sharpness of an image by adjusting the Sigma value when instantiating the filter object.
 The default value is 3.
-Increase the sigma values to increase the image sharpness.
+Increase the sigma value to increase the image sharpness.
+For other performance optimization options, check our guide on reading speed options.

 :path=/static-assets/barcode/content-code-examples/how-to/image-correction-sharpen.cs